 Energy Waste Reduction

-Working across residential, commercial, and municipal sectors to influence policy and inform the public on how and why to reduce energy waste.
-Formed in March 2019, the committee identifies opportunities for increasing access to energy efficiency programs and resources for all Detroiters.
+Collaborates with residential, commercial, and industrial sectors to influence local policy and inform the public on how and why to reduce energy waste.
+Formed in March 2019, the committee amplifies opportunities for accelerating equitable access to energy efficiency programs and resources for all Detroiters.

 KEY PRIORITIES